aldamd/CTF/writeups/CSAWQuals2024/forensics/covert/README.md

     flag = IPidTCPCovertChannel(packets_of_interest, flag_format, keylog_file=keylog_file)
 ```

-Since we know the flag should start with 'c' (unicode 99), we can go letter by letter, checking if our encoded characters are divisible by 99 and, if so, check if the ASCII representation of said division is the character 'c'.
+Since we know the flag should start with 'c' (decimal 99), we can go letter by letter, checking if our encoded characters are divisible by 99 and, if so, check if the ASCII representation of said division is the character 'c'.
 If so, it's probably our flag.
 And just like magic, after running the script, we get: csawctf{licen$e_t0_tr@nsmit_c0vertTCP$$$}